mrocklin/blog/_posts/work/2016-12-31-dask-images.md

 <iframe src="https://cdn.rawgit.com/mrocklin/e09cad939ff7a85a06f3b387f65dc2fc/raw/fa5e20ca674cf5554aa4cab5141019465ef02ce9/task-stream-image-load.html"
         width="800" height="400"></iframe>

-Now our Dask array is based on hundreds of concrete in-memory NumPy arrays across the cluster, rather than based on hundreds of lazy scikit-image calls.
-Now we can do all sorts of fun distributed array computations quickly.
+Now that we have persisted our Dask array in memory our data is based on hundreds of concrete in-memory NumPy arrays across the cluster, rather than based on hundreds of lazy scikit-image calls.
+Now we can do all sorts of fun distributed array computations more quickly.

 For example we can easily see our field of interest move across the frame by averaging across time: